 It took me around 5 minutes to set this up and I’ve done it using W3 Total Cache plugin.
 It appears that these two (MaxCDN and W3 Total Cache) are a quite a pair, so I found zero compatibility problems.

 The support was great while we were using MaxCDN and with a 30-day money back guarantee, I can sincerely recommend their service.
-If you have experience you’d like to share, please use our comment section below.
-You can also check out their Ping and HTTP comparison tools.
+If you have an experience you’d like to share, please use our comment section below.

 Update: We currently use Namecheap as our hosting and Cloudflare.